Is Your College Student Getting Enough Sleep?

 A Good Night’s Sleep

 Sleep is one of the basic human drives.
-Most health books don’t talk much about it, despite the fact that you spend over one-third of your life in that state.
+Most health books don’t talk much about it, despite the fact that you spend over one-third of your life in a slumbering state.
 The fact is that we tend to take the behavior of sleep for granted, unless, of course, we are not getting enough of it.
 We are told that the average person sleeps six to eight hours a night, with an occasional nap here and there.
 The truth is, over half of Americans get much less than this.
 Eight hours may be recommended, but it is not the norm.
 A poor night’s sleep cascades into a poor waking day.
 Over time, the results will ultimately affect all aspects of health.

 Whatever your sleep patterns were before you started college, chances are that